 Disclaimer: The LA Progressive does not publish anything that contains the gratuitous use of the I-Word or N-Word.
-Having said that, the I-Word is used in the audio below but we believe the context in which it is used illuminates the topic in a way that would have been less effective had the I-Word not been used.
-We you to listen as well as read the articles posted below to gain a deeper understanding of the immigration debate from a progressive standpoint.
+Having said that, when we publish an article or post video that contains language where those words are used it is because we believe the context in which it is used illuminates the topic in a way that would have been less effective had the I-Word not been used.
+Our goal is that you, the reader or listener, will gain a deeper understanding of the immigration debate from a progressive standpoint.

 Rodolfo F. Acuña: ALEC Arizona and Latino Students – In Tucson, brutalizing immigrants and Latino students is part of the grand strategy ALEC and others use to keep Mexicans in their place.

 Mitt Romney: GOP presidential candidate Mitt Romney stole a page from the restrictionists’ playbook this week when he promoted the idea of “self-deportation” during a presidential debate.

 Michele Waslin: If all unauthorized workers in the Houston region were legalized and they and their employers paid Social Security, Medicare, unemployment insurance, and federal income taxes, additional tax revenues would exceed $1.4 billion.

 Seth Hoy: Advocates warn that Romney’s continued relationship with famed anti-immigrant hawk Kris Kobach is killing future support from Latino voters, especially in key states like New Mexico, Nevada, Colorado and Florida.

 Alvaro Huerta: Romney’s hostile stance against even immigrant children who arrived here when they were very young does not sit well with Latinos, to say the least.

 Michele Waslin: The Obama administration is proposing a rule change that will partially ameliorate one of the most contradictory rules of immigration law, thereby encouraging legal immigration and helping to keep U.S. families together.